-Apart from supervising and reporting on a company's overall spending, chief financial officers (CFOs) have found that their roles have broadened.
-Advancements in technology and business culture now require CFOs to become more of a partner to their Chief Executive Officers (CEOs).
+Apart from supervising and reporting on a company's overall spending, Chief Financial Officers (CFOs) have found that their roles have evolved.
+Advancements in technology and business culture now require CFOs to become more of a partner to Chief Executive Officers (CEOs).

-To become more of a partner to the CEO, you can help with formulating strategies for growing the business.
+To become a better partner to the CEO, you can help with formulating strategies for growing the business.
 This includes searching for new opportunities, innovating and improving your business model and establishing key performance metrics.
 The CFOs knowledge in the company's financial standing is important in coming up with a better, data-driven strategic plan for your business.

 Public Speaking and Communication